Neha/codeguidelines/README.md

 - Class names should start with smaller case and avoid starting the name with numerals.
 - Multiple properties always come in multiple line.
 - No measurement unit after 0.
-- 'font-weight : bold' should be in numeric rather than 'bold', 'normal'.
+- `font-weight : bold` should be in numeric rather than 'bold', 'normal'.
 Reason is th web engine convert normal to 800.
 Basicailly convert string to numeric.
 - Color values should be in lowercase.
 - RGBa is faster than hexa.
 - While implemting the colors in CSS.
 Use the chrome tools to test the contrast ratio for accessibility.